 are available from Compute Engine, see

-The following diagram shows a multi-host architecture on GCP that
+The following diagram shows a multi-host architecture on Google Cloud that

 includes support for SAP HANA host auto-failover.
 In the diagram, worker host 2